We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 Since we tend to plant these types of veggies quite intensively, we end up having to relieve the mulch in so many areas it just becomes less effective overall.
 Basically to a point where having mulch is more of an annoyance than having weeds.

-Additionally, the primary benefit of weed reduction is handled by the intensive planting techniques we like to use.
+In this case, the primary benefit of weed reduction is handled by the intensive planting techniques we like to use.
 Since our intentional plants tend to shade out and overcrowd weeds that might pop up, it is less likely weeds will take over.

 The Frosty Garden Way Of Garden Mulch